 Keeping these points in mind you’ll for sure be able to find a thoughtful, memorable souvenir that you and your kids will enjoy long after your trip to Victoria is over.

 Wow!
 I know that was a lot of information, but aren’t you excited to plan a trip to Victoria with kids?!
-We’re so ready to go back and hopefully will do so in late spring, as that’s our favorite time to visit.
+We’re always ready to go back especially in spring, as that’s our favorite time to visit.
 Please let us know if you have any questions or need any help planning your trip!

 Also check out our 3 Day Victoria Itinerary for couples and our Family Travel Journal for more ideas.
 And if you’re ready to book passage to Victoria from Seattle via the Victoria Clipper, check out Victoria Clipper tickets and packages here!